 Professional Honorary Marketing Society students provide marketing guidance and assistance to small businesses in Madison, such as Acclaim Energy Drink, Community Car, and Flat Cola.
 Past projects have included developing a marketing strategy, establishing new distribution channels, promoting brand awareness and brand preference, implementing promotional events, and exploring different uses of media outlets for advertising.

-#9 in the U.S. among undergraduate marketing programs
+#9 in the U.S. (#7 among public universities) for undergraduate marketing programs

 Operations and technology management majors learn how to create and improve the processes that organizations follow to deliver quality goods and services to the right place at the right time, with the right balance of cost and speed.

-BBA students recently worked side-by-side with students from the Wisconsin MBA Program and the UW–Madison College of Engineering as part of the Hybrid Vehicle Team, which worked to manage the operations involved in developing and building innovative vehicles.
+Undergraduate students recently worked side by side with students from the Wisconsin MBA Program and the UW–Madison College of Engineering as part of the Hybrid Vehicle Team, which worked to manage the operations involved in developing and building innovative vehicles.